Arc to Arcturus, spike to Spica

-First locate the Big Dipper asterism in the northeastern sky.
-Then draw an imaginary line following the curve in the Dipper’s handle until you come to a bright orange star.
+First locate the Big Dipper in the northeastern sky.
+Draw an imaginary line following the curve in the Dipper’s handle until you come to a bright orange star.
 This star is Arcturus in the constellation Boötes, known in skylore as the bear guard.

 Spica in the constellation Virgo looks like one star, but this single point of light is really a multiple star system – with two hot stars orbiting very close together – located an estimated distance of 262 light-years away from Earth.